c-ehsan/student-managment-systam/README.md

-Student Management System
+🏫 Student Management System
-Project Description
+📄 Description

-Student Management System is a desktop application to manage students’ information, including subjects and grades.
-Built with Tkinter and SQLite, it displays student data in a TreeView table, allowing easy adding, editing, and deleting of records.
-Ideal for teachers or small schools to manage student data efficiently.
+Student Management System is a desktop application for managing students’ information, including subjects and grades.
+Built with Tkinter and SQLite, it allows users to add, edit, delete, and view student records in a TreeView table.
+Perfect for teachers or small schools to manage student data efficiently.

-Features
+✨ Features

-Add new students with complete details (name, ID, subjects, grades)
+➕ Add new students with full details (name, ID, subjects, grades)

-View all students and their grades in a TreeView table
+📊 View all students and their grades in a TreeView table

-Edit and delete student records
+✏️ Edit student records

-Data stored securely in SQLite
+❌ Delete student records

+💾 Secure data storage with SQLite

-Simple and user-friendly interface with Tkinter
+🖥️ Simple and user-friendly interface with Tkinter

-Installation
+🛠 Installation
-Prerequisites

-Python 3.x
+Make sure Python 3.x is installed

-Required modules:
+Install required modules:

 pip install tk
 pip install pillow

-Steps

 Clone the repository: